amegiasf/GranularNonLinearDrag/README.md

 # Kinetic Theory and Memory Effects of Homogeneous Inelastic Granular Gases under Nonlinear Drag: Simulation results data

-This repository contains the data files for the simulation results exposed in the paper 'A. Megías and A. Santos, Kinetic Theory and Memory Effects of Homogeneous Inelastic Granular Gases under Nonlinear Drag (https://doi.org/10.48550/arXiv.2209.06876), to be published in *Entropy*'.
+This repository contains the data files for the simulation results exposed in the paper 'A. Megías and A. Santos, Kinetic Theory and Memory Effects of Homogeneous Inelastic Granular Gases under Nonlinear Drag, Entropy **24**, 1436 (2022). https://doi.org/10.3390/e24101436.'